 While there are many treatments for both types of heel pain, one that works well for both types is the use of a night splint.
 While there are many types of night splints for heel pain, I have found the most effective and comfortable type to be when the support is in the front of the foot and ankle.
 This type of night splint is light and the most comfortable to wear and sleep in.

 Night splints work by providing a constant stretch to the plantar fascia ligament and Achilles tendon overnight.
 This has been proven to be an effective way to treat heel pain.
 You will especially notice the relief of pain that you feel when you first step out of bed in the morning.
 This relief will carry over throughout your day and you will notice a progressive relief of heel pain as you continue to wear the night splint each night.

 At Tanglewood Foot Specialists, we stock this type of night splint.
 The good news is that this night splint is covered by health insurance in most cases.
-If you do not have health insurance, you can purchase this night splint for heel pain online.
 Regardless, if you have heel pain it is important to visit your Houston podiatrist to have your heel pain evaluated and treated to get you out of pain as efficiently as possible.

 How should I shop for new shoes that won't hurt my neuroma?

 If you have a Morton's neuroma that causes pain in the ball of your foot or numbness in your toes, you know that the discomfort can be better or worse depending on the shoes you are wearing.
 Shoes can certainly effect the pain caused by a Morton's neuroma.
 If your shoe is too narrow, it will compress the metatarsal bones and increase the pressure on the neuroma.
 This added pressure will increase the pain that your neuroma is causing.